The home inspection is an important (but optional) part of the home-buying process.

-• The home inspection usually occurs after the seller accepts the offer.
+- The home inspection usually occurs after the seller accepts the buyer’s offer.

-• The buyer can use a “contingency” as a way to back out of the deal.
+- Home buyers can also use a “contingency” as a way to back out of the deal.

 When the Home Inspection Takes Place